Dayrel S. Sewell

 Mr. Sewell continuously distinguishes himself as a top litigation attorney.
 He has been prominently featured as a preeminent legal authority on CNN as well as received the distinction of being named Litigation Lawyer of the Year in the USA.
-Moreover, he has been selected three times by New York Super Lawyers as a “Rising Star” and is a honoree of The National Black Lawyers – Top 100.
+Moreover, he has been selected six times by New York Super Lawyers and is a 8-time honoree of The National Black Lawyers – Top 100.
 Additionally, he is recognized as “Superb” and a “Top Litigation Attorney” by the lawyer-rating service Avvo.

 Attorney Sewell has several years of transactional experience as well as significant, state and federal litigation practice.
 Moreover, he is well-versed in prosecution matters before the United States Patent & Trademark Office and the United States Copyright Office.
 He has represented the spectrum of patent, trademark, and copyright owners, food and drug companies, business owners, non-institutional clients, and more.
 While at a top 100 law firm, Mr. Sewell’s foci were in the areas of litigation and intellectual property.
 Prior to large firm practice, he honed his skills in Manhattan at a litigation boutique that specialized in intellectual property, food & drug law, and litigation.